ResinIoDotNetExamples/Example-01-HelloWorld/README.md

 Linux) - it does not have to be run on a Raspberry Pi.
 For this sample, I worked from a PC running X86-64 Debian.
 1. Create a new project.
 You should create a 'Console' project.
-The default command-line project is a hello world program, so we don't have to edit any code.
+The default console project template is a hello world program, so we don't have to edit any code.
 1. We do have to change some options though.
 Firstly, right-click on the solution (not the project, but the top-level solution) and select 'options'.